 T1072 Software Deployment Tools

-Access to a third-party network-wide or enterprise-wide software system may enable an adversary to have remote code execution on all systems that are connected to such a system.
+Access to network-wide or enterprise-wide endpoint management software may enable an adversary to achieve remote code execution on all connected systems.
 The access may be used to laterally move to other systems, gather information, or cause a specific effect, such as wiping the hard drives on all endpoints.

 The permissions required for this action vary by system configuration; local credentials may be sufficient with direct access to the third-party system, or specific domain credentials may be required.
-However, the system may require an administrative account to log in or to perform it’s intended purpose.
+However, the system may require an administrative account to log in or to access specific functionality.

 Procedure Examples